HL7/daf-research/pages/_includes/daf-research-profile.md

 |HARVEST|New Resource - TBD|

-(*) Indicate DAF-Research specific profiles which are created from DAF-Core profiles.
+(*) Indicate DAF-Research specific profiles which are created from US-Core profiles.

 ## Mappings from FHIR to OMOP CDM